 - the Women at Risk Visa (subclass 204), which is for female applicants defined as refugees who do not have the protection of a partner, or relative and are in danger of victimisation.

 The Onshore Protection Visa is for people who are already in Australia and want to apply for protection, or asylum.
 This visa is known as the Protection Visa (Class XA) (subclass 866).
-To be eligible to apply for this visa you must be a refugee as defined by the Refugees Convention, and meet the Complementary Protection criteria in the Migration Act 1958.
+To be granted this visa you must meet the definition of a refugee set out in the Refugees Convention, and meet the Complementary Protection criteria in the Migration Act 1958.
 If you are granted with a Protection Visa then you will have a permanent right to stay in Australia allowing you to work, study, access Medicare, and receive Social Security payments.

 All applicants who apply under these visa classes need to be proposed by an Australian citizen, a permanent resident, or by an Australian organisation.